tomtom-international/vault-anyconfig/README.md

 The main configuration file should consist of the configuration sections you need **without** the secrets included (unless passthrough mode is desired) and a section named `vault_secrets`.
 In the `vault_secrets` section, the keys are dot separated paths for the keys to insert into your configuration, and the values are the path to the secret in Vault.
-Note as well, the key for the secret in Vault must match the name of the key you are inserting into your configuration.
+Please see the `vault_secrets` usage section for the different ways to specify secrets.

+There is an additional section, `vault_files` that allows you to specify a filepath (or reference a file path in a configuration section) and map it to a Vault secret.
+If this mode is used, then it will over-write any file which already exists at the specified path, and then set read-only permissions on the file.
+If the appropriate permissions are missing, then an error will be thrown.
+This section should only been used when passing the secret string in memory is not possible, for example if the application is only able to read a certificate from a file.
+Unlike the `vault_secrets` section this section will be included in the returned dictionary, so if this feature is used the calling application must handle this section.

 #### Raw Config Example